atlassian/react-beautiful-dnd/README.md

 ### Auto scrolling

-When a user drags a `Draggable` near the edge of a scrollable `Droppable` or the `window` we automatically scroll the container as we are able to in order make room for the `Draggable`.
+When a user drags a `Draggable` near the edge of a *container* we automatically scroll the container as we are able to in order make room for the `Draggable`.

+> A *container* is either a `Droppable` that is scrollable or has a scroll parent - or the `window`.

-#### For mouse and touch inputs
+#### For mouse and touch inputs 🐭📱

 When the center of a `Draggable` gets within a small distance from the edge of a container we start auto scrolling.
 As the user gets closer to the edge of the container we increase the speed of the auto scroll.
 This acceleration uses an easing function to exponentially increase the rate of acceleration the closer we move towards the edge.
 We reach a maximum rate of acceleration a small distance from the true edge of a container so that the user does not need to be extremely precise to obtain the maximum scroll speed.
+This logic applies for any edge that is scrollable.

+The distances required for auto scrolling are based on a percentage of the height or width of the container for vertical and horizontal scrolling respectively.
+By using percentages rather than raw pixel values we are able to have a great experience regardless of the size and shape of your containers.

+##### A note about big `Draggable`s

+If the `Draggable` is bigger than a container on the axis you are trying to scroll - we will not permit scrolling on that axis.
+For example, if you have a `Draggable` that is longer than the height of the window we will not auto scroll vertically.
+However, we will still permit scrolling to occur horizontally.

+##### iOS auto scroll shake 📱🤕

+When auto scrolling on an iOS browser (webkit) the `Draggable` noticeably shakes.
+This is due to a [bug with webkit](https://bugs.webkit.org/show_bug.cgi?id=181954) that has no known work around.
+We tried for a long time to work around the issue!
+If you are interesting in seeing this improved please engage with the [webkit issue](https://bugs.webkit.org/show_bug.cgi?id=181954).

-#### For keyboard dragging
+#### For keyboard dragging 🎹

 We also correctly update the scroll position as required when keyboard dragging.
 In order to move a `Draggable` into the correct position we can do a combination of a `Droppable` scroll, `window` scroll and manual movements to ensure the `Draggable` ends up in the correct position in response to user movement instructions.
-This is lit 🔥.
+This is boss 🔥.

+This is amazing for users with visual impairments as they can correctly move items around in big lists without needing to use mouse positioning.

 ### Accessibility

 Traditionally drag and drop interactions have been exclusively a mouse or touch interaction.
 This library ships with support for drag and drop interactions **using only a keyboard**.
 This enables power users to drive their experience entirely from the keyboard.
 As well as opening up these experiences to users who would have been excluded previously.

-In addition to supporting keyboard, we have also audited how the keyboard shortcuts interact with standard browser keyboard interactions.
-When the user is not dragging they can use their keyboard as they normally would.
-While dragging we override and disable certain browser shortcuts (such as `tab`) to ensure a fluid experience for the user.

-We also provide **fantastic support for screen readers** to assist users with visual (or other) impairments.
-We ship with english messaging out of the box.
+We provide **fantastic support for screen readers** to assist users with visual (or other) impairments.
+We ship with english messaging out of the box 📦.
 However, you are welcome to override these messages by using the `announce` function that it provided to all of the `DragDropContext > hook` functions.

-See our [accessibility guide](TODO) for a guide on crafting useful screen reader messaging.
+See our [screen reader guide](TODO) for a guide on crafting useful screen reader messaging.

 ## Mouse dragging